Bolivia: Mineral resources

 Bolivia has the second largest natural gas reserves in South America.
 Its natural gas exports bring in millions of dollars per day, in royalties, rents, and taxes.
 From 2007 to 2017, what is referred to as the "government take" on gas totaled approximately $22 billion.

-Most of Bolivia's gas comes from megafields located in San Alberto, San Antonio, Margarita, and Incahuasi.
-These areas are in the territory of the indigenous Guarani people, and the region is frequently viewed as a remote backwater by non-residents.

 The government held a binding referendum in 2005 on the Hydrocarbon Law.
 Among other provisions, the law requires that companies sell their production to the state hydrocarbons company Yacimientos Petroliferos Fiscales Bolivianos (YPFB) and for domestic demand to be met before exporting hydrocarbons and increased the state's royalties from natural gas.
 The passage of the Hydrocarbon law in opposition to then-President Carlos Mesa can be understood as part of the Bolivian gas conflict which ultimately resulted in election of Evo Morales, Bolivia's first indigenous president.

-The US Geological Service estimates that Bolivia has 21 million tonnes of lithium, which represent at least 25% of world reserves - the largest in the world.
+The US Geological Service estimates that Bolivia has 21 million tonnes of lithium, which represent at least 25% of world reserves – the largest in the world.
 However, to mine for it would involve disturbing the country's salt flats (called Salar de Uyuni), an important natural feature which boosts tourism in the region.
 The government does not want to destroy this unique natural landscape to meet the rising world demand for lithium.
 On the other hand, sustainable extraction of lithium is attempted by the government.
 This project is carried out by the public company "Recursos Evaporíticos" subsidiary of COMIBOL.

-It is thought that due to the importance of lithium for batteries for electric vehicles and stabilization of electric grids with large proportions of intermittent renewables in the electricity mix, Bolivia could be strengthened geopolitically.
-However, this perspective has also been criticized for underestimating the power of economic incentives for expanded production in other parts of the world.

-Foreign-exchange reserves

-The amount in reserve currencies and gold held by Bolivia's Central Bank advanced from 1.085 billion US dollars in 2000, under Hugo Banzer Suarez's government, to 15.282 billion US dollars in 2014 under Evo Morales' government.

 Tourism

+Tourism in Bolivia is one of the key economic sectors of the country.
+According to data from the National Institute of Statistics of Bolivia (INE), there were over 1.24 million tourists that visited the country in 2020, making Bolivia the ninth most visited country in South America.
 The income from tourism has become increasingly important.
 Bolivia's tourist industry has placed an emphasis on attracting ethnic diversity.
-The most visited places include Nevado Sajama, Torotoro National Park, Madidi National Park, Tiwanaku and the city of La Paz.
+According to data from the National Institute of Statistics of Bolivia, the country received around two million tourists in 2023, approximately one million were foreign nationals, while the remaining were domestic ones: The most visited places include Nevado Sajama, Torotoro National Park, Madidi National Park, Tiwanaku and the city of La Paz.

 The best known of the various festivals found in the country is the "Carnaval de Oruro", which was among the first 19 "Masterpieces of the Oral and Intangible Heritage of Humanity", as proclaimed by UNESCO in May 2001.